khulnasoft/integrations-core/proxysql/README.md

 ### Installation

-The ProxySQL integration is included in the [Datadog Agent][3] package, so you don't need to install anything else on your servers.
+The ProxySQL integration is included in the [Khulnasoft Agent][3] package, so you don't need to install anything else on your servers.

 ### Configuration